Fluor Film lined products

-Plasticon Composites is recognised as a leading supplier of fluoropolymer linings for a variety of applications in the pharmaceutical, chemical, semi-conductor, power generation, waste incineration, biotechnology and processing industries.
-Our extensive range of specialty products is characterised by outstanding chemical resistance, compatibility to both high and low temperatures, high pressure ratings and corrosion resistance.
+Plasticon Composites is recognized as a leading supplier of fluoropolymer linings for a variety of applications in the pharmaceutical, chemical, semi-conductor, power generation, waste incineration, biotechnology and processing industries.
+Our extensive range of specialty products is characterized by outstanding chemical resistance, compatibility to both high and low temperatures, high-pressure ratings and corrosion resistance.

 Fluoropolymer liners such as PVDF, E-CTFE, FEP, MFA, PFA and modified PTFE (e.g. TFM) can be employed as dual laminate, sheet lining, loose lining and fixpoint lining.

-Its well organised manufacturing processes mean Plasticon Composites is a reputable supplier for high purity linings for ISO containers for the semiconductor industry.
-These containers transport ultra pure chemicals which are used for photolithographic etching processes for silicon-based microchip or solar cell productions.
+Its well-organized manufacturing processes mean Plasticon Composites is a reputable supplier for high purity linings for ISO containers for the semiconductor industry.
+These containers transport ultra-pure chemicals which are used for photolithographic etching processes for silicon-based microchip or solar cell productions.

 Types of liners: